-We can find different definitions in different EU instruments1.
+There are different definitions in different EU instruments1.

 Notwithstanding what definition is used2, we consider that a social innovation has to be meaningful for the beneficiaries it is intended to address.
-It is important to stress that a social innovation has to be
+It is important to stress that a social innovation has to be distinguished from approaches that are simply new but have no real social added value.
+In the short term, it is sometimes impossible to measure the social impact.
+Therefore it is essential that a medium / long-term approach is adopted in the evaluation and measurement of social interventions.